open-liiist/deprecated-open-liiist/scraping-service/INTEGRATION_GUIDE_DOCUMENTATION.md

-# Integration Guide: Scraping Service to Product Receiver and Database
+# # (Alert!
+Documentation Expired) Integration Guide: Scraping Service to Product Receiver and Database

 ## Table of Contents